aio-libs/aiohttp/docs/client_quickstart.rst

 To send text with appropriate content-type just use ``text`` attribute ::

-    async with session.post(url, text='Тест') as resp:
+    async with session.post(url, data='Тест') as resp:
         ...

 POST a Multipart-Encoded File